Having a bone marrow transplant is a complicated five-stage process.

 Read more about the risks of bone marrow transplants.

 The first stage of the recovery process involves waiting for the stem cells to reach your bone marrow and start producing new blood cells.
-This is known as engraftment and it usually occurs 15-30 days after the transplant takes place.
+This is known as engraftment and usually occurs 15-30 days after the transplant takes place.

-You may also be given medicines that stop your immune system from working (immunosuppressants) to prevent graft versus host disease (GvHD).
+You may also be given medicines that stop your immune system from working (immunosuppressants), to prevent graft versus host disease (GvHD).